This content mentions body image (or generally discusses weight), loneliness or isolation and depression, which some people may find triggering.

 Instagram may help you to feel connected

-For me the positive side of Instagram is about feeling connected.
+For me, the positive side of Instagram is about feeling connected.
 We want to feel connected.
 It makes us feel good about ourselves and our relationships.
 People want to share their experiences with others online, they want to feel part of a community.
-They want to keep up to date with their friends, especially in a busy world where we may not see someone in person for ages, or they may live far away.
+They want to keep up-to-date with their friends, especially in a busy world where we may not see someone in person for ages, or they may live far away.

 We also want to feel distracted from the mundane and stressful realities of life.
-For the more vulnerable types - people who are lonely, shy, don’t feel they fit in, the online community can provide a lot of comfort and connect you with new groups of likeminded people.
-Having the ability to speak online is sometimes liberating for people who struggle to communicate face to face.
+For the more vulnerable types, people who are lonely, shy, don’t feel they fit in, the online community can provide a lot of comfort and connect you with new groups of likeminded people.
+Having the ability to speak online is sometimes liberating for people who struggle to communicate face-to-face.

 But are we losing the ability to communicate properly in real life?
 We need to be careful to make sure we are being mindful of current experiences and conversations with others.
-I try and put my phone away when I’m hanging out with a friend, at a gig, having a meal etc, to make sure I am experiencing being in that moment as much as possible.
+I try and put my phone away when I’m hanging out with a friend, at a gig, having a meal, to make sure I am experiencing being in that moment as much as possible.

 I think that whether our experience of social media is positive has a lot to do with how healthy our relationship to it is.
 I have deleted Instagram off my phone on countless occasions because I have felt myself getting into a negative spiral on there – looking at things that make me feel bad about myself, spending too much time on it, checking likes.
 I’ve wanted to take back control of my life and spend time doing things that are meaningful and positive.

 But even though I loathe Instagram when I find myself mindlessly scrolling, there is a side to Instagram that I love.
 I am someone who enjoys sharing content with others.
 I love taking photos and capturing events.
 I like the way my profile is a visual trip down memory lane.
 I like looking back on what I was doing five years ago.